HaloSPV3/Gemini/README.md

 ## Registrar - A Registry Handling Configuration thing
 I made this because I was tired of writing things like [this](https://pastebin.com/m8vY9vwb).
-This has not been extensively tested yet, outside of the RegistrarTest application.
-I plan on migrating all my C# applications which use settings classes like the one linked over to using this one, and I am currently working on something that is going to use this.

-So don't be surprised if it explodes.
-I THINK everything should be working properly though.
+I believe everything is working properly, as I am currently using this in [Halo CE Mouse Tool](https://github.com/AWilliams17/Halo-CE-Mouse-Tool), [Jollypop Injector](https://github.com/AWilliams17/Jollypop-Injector), and [Starbound Asset Ripper](https://github.com/AWilliams17/Starbound-Asset-Ripper) to great success, so it should be fine.

-Oh also if it does explode...
-Feel free to open an issue.
-I'd appreciate it.
+If it isn't please do feel free to open an [issue](https://github.com/AWilliams17/Registrar), I would greatly appreciate it.

 ## Usage
 ### Setting it all up
 First, create a RegSettings instance.
 This will hold and handle all the settings.
 Then, register some settings.
 They automatically will be put into the registry when calling the SaveSettings() method of the settings object.